-The Office of the Dean in collaboration with the Department of Human Resources maintain a faculty personnel record for each faculty member that includes, at a minimum, the following:
+The Office of the Dean in collaboration with the Office of People and Culture maintain a faculty personnel record for each faculty member that includes, at a minimum, the following:

-- Documentation verifying the faculty member's highest earned degree that qualifies the faculty member for employment at the university. - Curriculum vita.
+- Documentation verifying the faculty member's highest earned degree that qualifies the faculty member for employment at the University

+- Curriculum vita

-• Annual certifications.
+- Annual certifications

 The University receives the official transcripts directly from granting institutions by mail.
-The degrees are scanned and kept securely on Microsoft highly encrypted SharePoint.
-The original transcripts are destroyed, and only the President, Dean, and Director of Human Resources have access to the digital files.
+The degrees are scanned and kept securely on Microsoft highly-encrypted SharePoint.
+The original transcripts are destroyed, and only the President, Dean, and People and Culture Lead have access to the digital files.

-34.1.2 Office of the CEO
+33.1.2 Office of the President

-The Office of the CEO is responsible for providing guidance regarding the legal retention requirements for financial and administrative documents and coordinating document holds when litigation is ongoing, pending, threatened, or likely.
-The University's CEO will designate one or more individuals to serve as the point of contact.
+The Office of the President is responsible for providing guidance regarding the legal retention requirements for financial and administrative documents and coordinating document holds when litigation is ongoing, pending, threatened, or likely.
+The University's President will designate one or more individuals to serve as the point of contact.

-34.1.3 Who should know about this Policy?
+33.1.3 Who should know about this Policy?